paulbradshaw/dealingwithdocuments/accountstext.md

 This will create a new file with that name and extension (`files.csv`) containing the list of files.
 I've used CSV so we can easily open it in Excel or Google Sheets ([more on the Windows command here](https://www.windowscentral.com/how-save-command-output-file-using-command-prompt-or-powershell)).

+### Filtering the list in a spreadsheet

+You can use that spreadsheet to compile information on the files.
+To begin with it has just one column, with each filename.

+It doesn't have a header, so firstly insert a new row at the top of the spreadsheet and in the new empty cell A1 type **filename**.

+Give column B the heading **date** and type the following formula in cell B2 underneath:

+`=RIGHT(SUBSTITUTE(SUBSTITUTE(A2,".html",""),".xml",""),8)`

+This formula nests various parts of text cleaning: first it gets rid of the `.html` extension using `SUBSTITUTE(A2,".html","")`, then this is used for another `SUBSTITUTE` formula that gets rid of the `.xml` extension (files can have either).
+Once these have both been removed, it extracts the final 8 characters of the resulting string using `=RIGHT()` at the front of the formula.

+Now we have that full date we can extract parts of it.

+In cell C1 type **year** and type this formula:

+`=LEFT(B2,4)`

+This uses the results of the last formula and extracts the first four characters, which contain the year.

+In cell D1 type **month** and type this formula:

+`=MID(B2,5,2)`

+This uses the results of the same formula again but this time extracts the two characters starting at the fifth *position*: those contain the month.

+We might also want to distinguish between what type of file it is.
+To do this, type **filetype** in cell E1 and type this formula:

+`=RIGHT(A2,4)`

+This look at the full filename and grabs the last four characters: that will either be `html` or `.xml` (we could nest this inside a `SUBSTITUTE` function to remove the period but it doesn't matter).

+To extract the company number we can also use a `MID` function.
+In cell F1 type **companynumber** and type this formula:

+`=MID(A2,14,8)`

+Because the company number always starts at position 14 and runs for 8 characters, that's all we need to put here.

 ## Filtering those files using command line

 We can also use command line to select certain files based on their name.